converspace/activityweb-specification/README.md

 ---
 * __Why not OStatus?__

  [OStatus](http://ostatus.org/) is built on procotols that I don't consider easy to implement (see [Watch, trust, friend](http://markpasc.typepad.com/blog/2011/03/watch-trust-friend.html)).
-An explicit goal of [Activity Pingback](http://activitypingback.org/) is to be easy to implement to encourage adoption.
+An explicit goal of [ActivityPush](http://activitypush.org/) is to be easy to implement to encourage adoption.

 * __Why not WebIntents?__